-Contact The Lakewood Veterans Benefits Lawyers Of The California Elder Law Center
+Contact The Long Beach Veterans Benefits Advisors Of The California Elder Law Center

 We all want our loved ones to have access to the long-term care that they need as they grow older.
 Turn to the California Elder Law Center for help understanding how to secure the funds necessary to ensure your loved one has the care he or she needs.
 To schedule a free initial consultation to discuss your VA Aid and Attendance benefits questions with an attorney at our firm, call us at 800-220-4205, or simply contact us online.

 California Elder Law Center serves clients in Long Beach and Lakewood, as well as the surrounding areas of Los Angeles and Orange Counties.